 So, Are Eggs REALLY Not Dairy?

 It’s clear that eggs are not part of the dairy food group.
 Eggs are produced by animals that can lay eggs.
 These are female birds, fishes, and reptiles.
 But, of course, the eggs that we are usually referring to are the ones laid by female chickens or hens.
-Chicken eggs are what we consume on a regular basis.

 It is true that both come from animals, but really the main difference is that they come from different types of animals.
 Belonging to the bird class, chickens lay eggs, while mammals give birth and produce milk to feed their young.